vacobb/fuego-fridays-starter/README.md

 A front-end-only React starter for building humorphic AI-teammate interactions.
 There is no backend and no real model.
 The interaction is the deliverable.

+Try out a demo of this project by [clicking here](https://vacobb.github.io/fuego-fridays-starter/).

 ## Contents

 - [The challenge](#the-challenge)